 Speech Pathology

-Speech Pathologists are allied health professionals who assess and treat people across the lifespan with speech, language, stuttering, voice, literacy and swallowing disorders.
 A Speech Pathologist can help children and adults to communicate more effectively with family and friends; at school, socially, and in the workplace.
 The Speech Pathology clinics at CQU offer comprehensive services for both adults and children, focusing on enhancing communication abilities across various aspects of life.
+Please Note: Speech Pathology Pediatric waitlist is currently CLOSED.

 For adults assessment and intervention, services include: